KahoMorii/KahoMorii.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Department of Earth and Planetary Sciences, School of Science, Kyushu University, 2020
+* Ph.D in Department of Astronomy, School of Science, the University of Tokyo, March 2025
-* M.S. in Department of Astronomy, School of Science, the University of Tokyo, 2022
+* M.S. in Department of Astronomy, School of Science, the University of Tokyo, March 2022
+* B.S. in Department of Earth and Planetary Sciences, School of Science, Kyushu University, March 2020
 <!-- Work experience
 ======
 * Summer 2015: Research Assistant